 The sheer scale of our interdisciplinary research activity sets us apart.
 We're able to combine disciplines and capabilities to meet both the challenges of leading-edge research and the external demands of government, business and communities.

-We created the University of Manchester Research Institute (UMRI) to take forward our goal, outlined in the Manchester 2020 strategic plan, of establishing the University as a major centre for interdisciplinary research.
+We created The University of Manchester Research Institute (UMRI) to take forward our goal, outlined in the Manchester 2020 strategic plan, of establishing the University as a major centre for interdisciplinary research.

 UMRI enables us to achieve this by ensuring that the necessary structures, resources, incentives and governance frameworks are in place.
 It also nurtures the emergence of new cross-cutting themes and networks.

-University research institutes and networks
+University interdisciplinary research institutes

 - Aerospace Research Institute